UK leader Starmer seeks to learn from Meloni's tough migration policies at meeting in Rome

 So far, the U.S. hasn't announced a change to its policy of allowing Kyiv to use American-provided weapons only in a limited area inside Russia's border with Ukraine.

 Meloni restated that Italian law precludes such use of Italian weaponry for offensive attacks against Russia.
-She said Italy's main contribution had been and would continue to be in the area of defending Ukrainian civilians with anti-air defense systems, even when Moscow's forces had “bombed cancer hospitals without pity.”
+She said that Italy's main contribution would continue to be in the area of defending Ukrainian civilians with anti-air defense systems.

+Starmer said that he wouldn't reveal details of “ongoing discussions,” but that Kyiv's allies were united in face of Russia's threats.

+“We’ve all been clear.
+Russia started this war," he said.
+"It’s a war of aggression.
+It’s unlawful.
+Russia could and should end it, and that’s where responsibility lies.
+And so I think it’s really important to be robust about this.”

 Follow AP's coverage of migration issues at https://apnews.com/hub/migration